Business protection – Partnership and sole trader business loan protection

 4 min read

-If you’re advising corporate clients on business protection, you’ll find this article particularly helpful.
-We look at the technical aspects of loan protection.
+If you’re advising corporate clients on business loan protection insurance, you’ll find this article particularly helpful.
+We look at the technical aspects of business loan protection.

 Key facts

-• Will not meet the 'wholly and exclusively' test.
+• It will not meet the 'wholly and exclusively' test.

 • No tax relief on premiums.

-Where a plan is taken out to repay a business loan in the event of the death or critical illness of a partner, member or sole trader, the tax treatment of the premiums and the proceeds are more straightforward than with key person protection plans.
+Where business loan protection insurance is taken out to repay a business loan in the event of the death or critical illness of a partner, member or sole trader, the tax treatment of the premiums and the proceeds are more straightforward than with key person protection plans.

 Since the plan will have been taken out to protect the capital of the business, it wouldn’t meet the ‘wholly and exclusively’ test under section 34 ITTOIA 2005, which means it’s unlikely that tax relief will be given on premiums.